Monetary policy framework

 Temporary non-standard monetary policy measures

-All non-standard monetary policy measures are explicitly of a temporary nature and can be discontinued by the Governing Council of the ECB at any time.
+All non-standard monetary policy measures are explicitly of a temporary nature and can be discontinued by the Governing Council of the ECB for monetary policy reasons.
 The latest press releases by the European Central Bank can be found on the ECB’s website.